Gorilla Trekking in Uganda, What you should know

 The Bakiga and Bafumbira people are mainly farmers who live in the surrounding hills and valleys.
 They grow crops such as bananas, beans, and potatoes, and also rear livestock.
 Some of them also work in the tourism industry, as porters, guides, and other support staff.

-There are several community-based organizations like Friends of Batwa International and initiatives around Bwindi Impenetrable National Park that aim to support the livelihoods of local communities and promote sustainable development.
+There are several community-based organizations like Friends of Batwa International and initiatives around Bwindi Impenetrable Forest National Park that aim to support the livelihoods of local communities and promote sustainable development.
 These include initiatives that focus on health, education, conservation, and cultural preservation.

 Are you in Rwanda and would wish to compare gorilla trekking on this side of Uganda?
 Do not worry, It only costs you a few extra dollars and a short distance.
-The tour takes you through the Rwanda -Uganda chyanika board to kisoro town on the Uganda side.
+The tour takes you through the Rwanda - Uganda chyanika board to kisoro town on the Uganda side.
 Short as it is but its very scenic and surely rewording.

 Mgahinga National Park is the only park in Uganda where mountain gorillas co-exist with Golden monkeys hence a saying that its where “Gold meets silver”.
 This safari is meant for those who would wish to spend a week away on safari and want to trek mountain gorillas and participate in golden monkey experience or golden monkey trekking, more wildlife in queen Elizabeth national park and then visit Lake Bunyonyi the deepest Lake in Uganda.
 This safari starts and ends in Kigali.

 Our 3 Day Mgahinga gorillas will take you to Mgahinga National Park in south western Uganda.
 Arrival and departure will be through Kigali, Rwanda.
 Mgahinga National Park is the only park in Uganda where mountain gorillas co-exist with golden monkeys.
 Hence the saying, that it's where “gold meets silver”.